gluestack/gluestack-ui/CONTRIBUTING.md

 1. Fork the Gluestack repository and create your branch from `master`.
 2. Make the desired changes to Gluestack source.
 Use the `Storybook Testbed` app to test them out.
 3. If you've added code that should be tested, add tests.
-4. If you've changed APIs, update the documentation, which is available [here](https://github.com/gluestack/gluestack-style/example/storybook).
+4. If you've changed APIs, update the documentation, which is available [here](https://github.com/gluestack/gluestack-style/tree/main/example/storybook/src).
 5. Ensure the test suite passes, either locally or on CI once you opened a pull request.
 6. Make sure your code lints.
 To keep project away from disputes we make use of **ESLint**, which is really a handy linting tool that enforces strict coding styles and makes sure your files are free from dead code.
-Each module of `gluestack-style` has bundled ESLint as a dev dependency and checks your code everytime you commit.
+Each module of `gluestack-style` has bundled ESLint as a dev dependency and checks your code every time you commit.
 7. Push the changes to your fork.
 8. Create a pull request to the `gluestack-style` repository.
 9. Review and address comments on your pull request.